 Sure, the average trout on streamers is larger than the average sized trout caught on other fly types, overall.
 But most of the really big trout I’ve caught have been on nymphs, even though I fish streamers a lot.

 It’s often repeated that once trout get to a certain benchmark, they become meat eaters — predators that no longer eat small meals.
-It may be true, but even a predatory trout will make quick work of a stonefly or small crayfish danced compromisingly close to his spot.
+It may be true, but even a predatory trout will make quick work of a stonefly danced compromisingly close to his spot.
 An easy meal for minimal movement?
 Yes please.

 My best strategy for catching big trout is to catch a bunch of trout, and one of them is sure to be big.
 Nymphs hook a lot of trout, and depending on the river, one in fifty might be something worth calling home to Mom about.

 That brings me to this final point about nymphing: While catching those fifty trout and looking for the big ones, the talented nymphing angler can experience success.